navedm1424/times-fps/README.md

 ## times-fps

-`times-fps` is a tiny TypeScript toolkit for sampling animation frames with timelines, easing, and interpolation utilities.
+`times-fps` is a tiny TypeScript toolkit for designing animations and sampling animation frames with timelines, easing, and interpolation utilities.

 This library allows you to describe your animation with named phases. `times-fps` gives you: